muratk3n/thirdwave/en/2012/10/president-by-day-vampire-hunter-by-night.md

 ![](images.jpeg)

 I cannot stop laughing whenever I hear something about this movie;
-Abraham Lincoln: Vampire Hunter.
+*Abraham Lincoln: Vampire Hunter*.
 Hillarious concept, outrageously stupid, but it's fun to talk about -- in a laugh-at-it kind of way.
 Coincidentally, we had blogged about this before, down to the president's name that is being paraded through in this movie.